 This is very common.
 Home Re-Nu and your insurance company use similar estimating software to determine the costs of repair.
 Due to local price increases, incorrect measurements and missed items, a difference is typical.

 Our representative will contact your insurance company and make any needed adjustments to the original insurance estimate.
 We will then agree on a price for all repairs with the company.

 Will my insurance rates increase since I filed a claim?

-Your insurance rates will not automatically increase due to filing a claim.
+Your insurance rates will not automatically increase due to filing a roofing insurance claim.
 Usually, if weather is bad enough to be considered catastrophic it will affect many people and the company will increase rates for the entire region, whether you file or not.
 You should always call your local insurance agency to discuss your concerns and circumstances.